 It is also very common for the consent of the customers or suppliers to the business to be required before their contracts can transfer to the new owner.
 The buyer and seller may sometimes discuss the potential sale of the business with important customers or suppliers before completion, to ensure that there will not be any difficulties.

-Under the Transfer of Undertakings (Protection of Employment) Regulations, commonly referred to as TUPE, where a business transfers from one owner to another, the employers will usually automatically transfer with the business.
+Under the Transfer of Undertakings (Protection of Employment) Regulations, commonly referred to as TUPE, where a business transfers from one owner to another, the employees will usually automatically transfer with the business.

 After the transfer, the employees will be employed by the buyer as if the buyer had always been their employer.
 This means that, for the purposes of calculating length of service, the employee’s period of employment with the buyer is deemed to include the time they worked for the seller as well.